petrkudrnovsky/digital-garden/content/FIT/KOP/KOP 4. lecture.md

-- optimalization problem classes (with the O appendix - like Optimization)
+- optimization problem classes (with the O appendix - like Optimization)
 ### PO class
 - same as P class, but for optimalization problems
 	- solution size is polynomial with the instance size